 Eric Foner, Give Me Liberty!: An American History, Vol. 1: To 1877 Seagull Sixth Edition, (New York: W.W.
-Norton & Co., 2017).
+Norton & Co., 2019).

-Eric Foner., Voices of Freedom: A Documentary History, Volume 1: Sixth Edition, (New York: W.W.
+Eric Foner., Voices of Freedom: A Documentary History, Volume 1: Fifth Edition, (New York: W.W.
 Norton & Co., 2017).

-These books an either be purchased through the University Book Store or rented online from Amazon.
-Be sure to get the 6th edition of each.
+These books can either be purchased through the University Book Store or rented online from Amazon.
+Be sure to get the correct editions.
 Be aware that the readings do not always match perfectly with the week's lectures.
-They are meant to augment not replace the lectures.
+Readings augment but do not replace the lectures.